bjornregnell/scai/README.md

 Here you find an example of a very simple AI in the form of a small neural network implemented in the beginner-friendly Scala programming language.

 * This AI has 6 neurons with in total 20 parameters that are adjusted during training on 4 data points.
-* A smart AI such as ChatGPT has more than 100 miljon parameters and is trained on really big data...
+* A smart AI such as ChatGPT has more than 100 million parameters and is trained on really big data...

 See also slides from my talk here: https://github.com/bjornregnell/AI-taking-over